ctrlplusb/easy-peasy/website/docs/docs/introduction/examples.md

 [View on CodeSandbox](https://codesandbox.io/s/easy-peasy-30-example-m5c4o)

-## Typescript
+## TypeScript

-This example provides a basic illustration of how to use Easy Peasy in a Typescript based project.
+This example provides a basic illustration of how to use Easy Peasy in a TypeScript based project.

 [View on CodeSandbox](https://codesandbox.io/s/easy-peasy-typescript-ycur0)